whiteout-io/mail/README.md

 mail-html5 [![Build Status](https://travis-ci.org/whiteout-io/mail-html5.png)](https://travis-ci.org/whiteout-io/mail-html5)
 ==========

-Whiteout Mail is a packaged HTML5 app with full IMAP, SMTP, TLS and OpenPGP support written in pure JavaScript on top of [chrome.socket](http://developer.chrome.com/apps/socket.html).
+Whiteout Mail is a mail client with full IMAP, SMTP, TLS and OpenPGP support written in pure JavaScript.
+The Client is distributed as a [Chrome Packaged App](https://developer.chrome.com/apps/about_apps.html) since it requires [TCP sockets](http://developer.chrome.com/apps/socket.html).
 Download the official version under [whiteout.io](http://whiteout.io).

+### Security

+* The app is deployed as an auditable app with static versions in order to prevent the [problems with host-based security](http://tonyarcieri.com/whats-wrong-with-webcrypto).
+* [Content Securit Policy (CSP)](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) is enforced to prevent against injection attacks.
+* The code is still under heavy development and is yet not recommended for production use.
+That being said, we have done multiple code audits and penetration tests (which will be published as soon as all reported vulnerabilities are fixed).
+* We will also launch a bug bounty program later on the compensate security researchers.
+If you find any security vulnerabilites, don't hesitate to contact us [security@whiteout.io](mailto:security@whiteout.io).

 ### Building